 I would love if you all took a look at our author Bio..
-We have some good questions and answer for him to answer.
-Please also I had the opportunity to read his latest book called "Vostok".
+We have some good questions and answer for her to answer.
+I also had the opportunity to read her latest book called "Bianca's Vineyard".
 I have a review on it here at NRC and I also got a giveaway as for all of you as well.
-Vostok Review & Giveaway, Here is the author bio for before we enter the interview.
-We welcome Steve to our community. #Interviews, #Interviewsaroundtheglobe, #NRC, #Giveaways, #sci-fi, #suspense, #thriller, #bookreview, #mytery, @meg82159, @iReadBookTours, +Laura Fabiani iRead Book Tours, +Laura Fabian
+Bianca's Vineyard by Teresa Neumann & Giveaway, Here is the author bio for before we enter the interview.
+We welcome Teresa to our community. #Interviews, #Interviewsaroundtheglobe, #NRC, #Giveaways, #Tuscany #italybooks #bookreview, @intrepidwriter, @NouveauWriter, +Laura Fabiani

-Connect with Steve: Website ~ Facebook ~ Twitter
+Connect with Teresa: Website ~ Facebook ~ Twitter

-Describe your *Latest/Recent* book in 20 Words or Less?
+Describe your book in 20 words or less.

-Where or how did you come up with the idea for your story (in this book)?
+Where or how did you come up with the idea for your story?

 How important are names to you in your book(s)?
 Do you choose the names based on liking the way it sounds or the meaning?
-Do you have any name choosing resources you that you?
+Do you use any resources in assisting you to choose the names?

-Which of your characters (in this book) is your favorite and Why?
+Which of your characters in Bianca’s Vineyard is your favorite and why?

 Was there a certain scene in this book that was harder for you to write than others?

-If you could cast your characters in the Hollywood adaptation of your book, who would play your characters?
+If you could cast your characters in a Hollywood adaptation of your book, who would play them?